jen-cui/scholarsearch/README.md

 ### Methodology

-The overall methodology follows a retrieves, rerank, and summerize system.
-First, the candidates from the inital retrieval are then passed to a trained reranker that computes semantic similarity scores between the query and each paper's title and abstract.
+The overall methodology follows a retrieve, rerank, and summarize system.
+First, the candidates from the initial retrieval are then passed to a trained reranker that computes semantic similarity scores between the query and each paper's title and abstract.
 Finally, the top 5 papers are summarized individually using a summarization model, with results presented to the user in ranked order.

 ### Models